Arijanet Muric: Under-21

 On 22 August 2017, Muric received a call-up from Montenegro U21 for the 2019 UEFA European Under-21 Championship qualification match against Kazakhstan U21 and for the friendly match against Bosnia and Herzegovina U21.
 Fourteen days later, he made his debut with Montenegro U21 in a friendly match against Bosnia and Herzegovina U21 after being named in the starting line-up.
 In both matches, he played for Montenegro U21 and he was sent off after receiving straight red cards, one for handling the ball outside the box against Bosnia and Herzegovina U21 and the other for headbutting an opponent against Slovenia U21.
 Despite previously declaring his will to play for Montenegro after not being called up for the senior team, he opted to represent Kosovo instead.

 Kosovo

 On 26 August 2018, the Football Federation of Kosovo announced that after several months of talks, Muric had decided to play for the Kosovo national team.
 On 9 November 2018, he received a call-up from Kosovo for the 2018–19 UEFA Nations League matches against Malta and Azerbaijan.
 Eleven days later, he made his debut with Kosovo in a 2018–19 UEFA Nations League match against Azerbaijan after being named in the starting line-up.

 Personal life

 Muric was born in Schlieren, Switzerland to Albanian parents from Rožaje, Montenegro.
-He holds Kosovan, Montenegrin and Swiss passports.
+He holds Kosovar, Montenegrin and Swiss passports.